JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

    - the value : the probability that this position is winning.

 The games are in [environnement](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/tree/master/environnements).
 I implement the game Connect 4 in the module [envConnect](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/environnements/envConnect.py) and I use this game in this project to improve my neural network model.
-You can implement your one game like chess or draughts but be carefull that your class contains the function [clone, convertmove, domove, getmoves, getresult, value, update_y, x, y]
+You can implement your one game like chess or draughts but be carefull that your class contains the function [clone, convertmove, domove, getmoves, value, update_y, x, y]

 <a/>